Christian Laettner: National team career

 As the national player of the year, Laettner was the only collegian selected for the prestigious "Dream Team" that won the 1992 Olympic gold medal in a dominant fashion.
 He averaged 4.8 points per game.
 The team is considered one of the greatest in sports history and was inducted into the U.S. Olympic Hall of Fame, FIBA Hall of Fame, and the Naismith Memorial Basketball Hall of Fame.

 Post-NBA basketball

 Laettner maintains a close friendship with Duke teammate Brian Davis.
 They have pursued several business ventures together, including real-estate development in Durham, a Major League Soccer team, and an unsuccessful attempt to purchase the Memphis Grizzlies.
 Some legal problems, primarily regarding unpaid debts, have also occurred.
 In 2010, Laettner was enshrined in the Naismith Memorial Basketball Hall of Fame as a member of the 1992 Dream Team.
+Laettner is the only player of the team who has not been inducted into the Hall of Fame individually.

 Since 2011 he has operated numerous youth basketball training camps.
 He also played one season in a semi-pro league and briefly served as an assistant coach in the NBA Development League.
 For The Z Team, an Olympic Channel reality show that has former Olympic athletes help struggling sports teams, he worked with the Garinger High School boys basketball team for a week.